programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 Notice that our dataset now has two extra columns giving the language (relatively unhelpful as this is always equal to "en") and the frequency of the word over a large external corpus.
-This second new column will be very helpful as we can remove rows that have a frequency above 0.1%, that is, occurring more than once in every 1000 words.
+This second new column will be very helpful as we can filter for rows that have a frequency less than 0.1%, that is, occurring more than once in every 1000 words.

 ```{r}